 If you have curly hair, odds are you either embrace it wholeheartedly or wish to the hair gods that it were different.
 After all, big curls are a blessing, but they’re not always easy to manage.
 That’s why we swept the blogosphere to put together these nine hair tutorials.
 Each of these styles takes less than five minutes, yet they somehow produce chic, Pinterest-worthy results.

 Scroll through to the end of this list; there’s a 98% chance you’ll fall back in love with your curls.

 This updo looks edgy AF, but it’s actually hilariously simple.
 Even better, it requires zero heat styling.

-3. Apply a dollop of curl-defining cream to the front half.
-Try Living Proof's Curl Defining Styling Cream (£24).
+Apply a dollop of curl-defining cream to the front half.
+Try Living Proof Curl Defining Styling Cream (£25).
 That’s it!
-A chic, unique updo in less than three minutes.
+A chic, unique up 'do in less than three minutes.

 Don’t be fooled by how pretty this half-up hairstyle is.
 It literally takes 60 seconds.
 Need a visual?
 Follow along with hair guru Mimi Ikonn in this helpful video.